R-LaRoi/Fnk-99-Vinyl/README.md

 - User authentication and authorization using AUTH0
 - Browse and search functionality for vinyl records
 - Detailed vinyl pages with album details
-- Artist Profiles pag with artist details
+- Artist Profiles page with artist details
 - Shopping cart and checkout process

 ## Tech Stack